-President Nixon and the Soviet Foreign Minister, Andrei Gromyko, met in the Oval Office of the White House in Washington D. C. on Friday (28 September) to discuss the problems now facing the plan for a new trade agreement between the United States and the Soviet Union.
+Background: President Nixon and the Soviet Foreign Minister, Andrei Gromyko, met in the Oval Office of the White House in Washington D. C. on Friday (28 September) to discuss the problems now facing the plan for a new trade agreement between the United States and the Soviet Union.
 They reviewed the progress made since the visit to America of the Communist Party leader, Mr. Leonid Brezhnev, three months ago.

 But since then a Congressional Committee has voted against the President's proposal to grant "most-favoured-nation" trade concessions to Russia, because of allegations that Russia is restricting the emigration of Jews to Israel, and persecuting intellectuals.